CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/03_urdf_robot/03_add_color.md

-# Material - Add Some Colors
+# Enhancing URDF with Material and Colors